Illinois Paralegal Career and Salary Guide

 Paralegal Certification in Illinois

-Like most other states, Illinois does not require paralegals to be certified in order to work in the profession.
+Like most other states, Illinois does not require paralegals to be certified to work in the profession.
 Paralegals, as defined under Illinois law, must have sufficient knowledge of legal concepts through education, training, or work experience, and must work under the direction of an attorney.
-Though some law firms, corporate legal departments, and government agencies provide on-site paralegal training, employers typically favor paralegal applicants with a certificate or associate degree in paralegal studies.
+While some law firms, corporate legal departments, and government agencies offer on-site training, employers generally prefer applicants with a certificate or associate degree in paralegal studies.
 A paralegal studies degree or certificate is also a requirement for voluntary certification through the National Association of Legal Assistants (NALA, the Paralegal Association), the National Federation of Paralegal Associations (NFPA), or the American Alliance of Paralegals, Inc. (AAPI).
 For further information on voluntary certification opportunities, see our Steps to Become a Paralegal guide.

 Illinois Paralegal Career and Salary Outlook